rackerlabs/support-how-to/content/rackspace-email/rackspace-email-password-recovery-faq.md

 You can recover the password for your
 [Rackspace Email](https://www.rackspace.com/email-hosting/webmail) account by having our system send your phone a text message that verifies your identity.
-For this to work, the text feature must be enabled by your site administrator, and you must enter a mobile phone number on your account.
+For this recovery feature to work, the text feature must be enabled by your site administrator, and you must enter a mobile phone number on your account.

 ### Prerequisites